mkava/PFLinnormVikings/CharacterCreation.md

 ## 8) Skills
 The number of ranks in a skill is limited by your total class level.
 Only one rank in any skill at first level.

-Everyone starts with a rank in a single Profession, this is an extra skill rank earned during character creation for free.
-This represents the profession that your character has that learns them a honest living.
+Everyone starts with a rank in a single [Profession](http://www.d20pfsrd.com/skills/profession), this is an extra skill rank earned during character creation for free.
+This represents the profession that your character has that learns them a honest living and might provide an insight bonus when doing other actions, such as a miner might know something about a caves structure and signs it has been worked.
+Example professions: architect, baker, barrister, brewer, butcher, clerk, cook, courtesan, driver, engineer, farmer, fisherman, gambler, gardener, herbalist, innkeeper, librarian, merchant, midwife, miller, miner, porter, sailor, scribe, shepherd, stable master, soldier, tanner, trapper, and woodcutter.

 Don't forget class skills that have at least one rank in it have an extra bonus +3 (this is shown as a separate column on the Dyslexic Studeos character sheet).